BDS08/Contributions/2021-2025/Badal_Singh.md

 13. Certificate design for different events
 14. Contribute to Hoodie and t-shirt design & selling
 15. Designed ID cards for Techfest ( 50+ cards)
+16. I worked in promoting and marketing of all the events in all the branches of the batch.

 UI Design